philsinatra/IDM231/instructor_materials/IDM231-05-decisions_loops.md

 footer: IDM 231: Scripting for IDM I
 slidenumbers: true
 autoscale: true
-theme: Plain Jane, 3
+theme: Dark Mode

 # IDM 231
-## Scripting for<br>Interactive Digital Media I

----

-# Decisions & Loops
+## Decisions & Loops

 ^ Looking at a flowchart (for all but the most basic scripts), the code can take more than one path, which means the browser runs different code in different situations.
 Our goal now is to learn how to create and control the flow of data in your scripts to handle different situations.